 Sited on top of a hill southwest of the original core of the city, Lafayette Square saw development occur after the Civil War as Italianate and Second Empire mansions sprang up around the park in the center of the neighborhood.
 Saved from demolition for a proposed trucking depot after the city’s wealthy moved on to the Central West End and greater West End of the city in the early Twentieth Century, the neighborhood is perhaps the best example of urban renewal in the city.
 Again threatened by the eventually aborted 755, this area of the city showcases the wealth of Nineteenth Century St. Louis.

 Central West End

-The neighborhoods that locals claim to be the “most like Manhattan,” the Central West End was the last major wealthy neighborhood built in the city limits before the affluent of St. Louis continued on into Clayton and Ladue.
+The neighborhood that locals claim to be the “most like Manhattan,” the Central West End was the last major wealthy neighborhood built in the city limits before the affluent of St. Louis continued on into Clayton and Ladue.
 Heavily developed in the excitement of the 1904 World’s Fair in adjacent Forest Park, the neighborhood is a wonderful mixture of private streets lined with mansions and early Twentieth Century apartment towers, as well as the noble skyscraper of the Chase Park Plaza.
 Easily the most expensive neighborhood in the city, the wealth has propelled an active and bustling street life.

 Forest Park North and West